raspberrypilearning/321-make-mentor-guide/en/step_2.md

 + **Prioritises fun and engagement**

-Engagement provides better opportunities for self-motivated learning and gives young people the desire to return to continue participating in educational activities themed around their interests.
-We look at what young people are making and tailor our projects around our findings.
+Engagement provides better opportunities for self-motivated learning and gives young people the desire to return to continue to participate in educational activities themed around their interests.
+We look at what young people make and tailor our projects around our findings.

 + **Links to the modern world**

 Computing technology is shaped by the people who make it.
 Relating projects to the modern world enables young people to discover how the technology around them works and how it was created.
-We explain what technology professionals do and encourage users to make connections between what they are learning and the technology around them.
+We explain what technology professionals do and encourage users to make connections between what they learn and the technology around them.

 + **Leads with outcomes**